hermanwongkm/AlgoPratice/readme.md

 *Open-Closed Principle*

 If I have to open the JS file your module and make a modification in order to extend it, you’ve failed the open closed principle.

+## Deployment

+*Continuous integration*

+Whenever you push a change to git server, it notifies the CI server, it will take the docker file and combine with your code and create a new image.
+And automatically deploy to the server itself.
+Thus, saving time and effort to actually upload the file onto the server.

+*Scaling*

+Use CDN.
+Content delivery network helps to reduce server load, by caching static images, so you don't have to hit the server directly.
+Secondly, it helps to filter malicious traffic.
+Notice those, `I am not a robot` caption.
+This is a service offered by cloudflare or CDN providers.
+This helps to prevent DDOS attack as afterall detecting such things are not a simple task.

+Next, instead of having a server with everything install.
+E.g. Node.mysql etc. You split it up each to have its own server.
+You use things like amazon RDS and ECS which will automatically scale for you when necessary.
+This is after the load balancer passes you all the legitimate requests.